 What is your major (and/or minor) and why did you decide on this course of study?

-I am studying marketing as well as pre-medicine.
-I chose pre-medicine because I feel like I'm a very empathetic person and I like working with people.
+I am studying biological sciences and marketing.
+I feel like I'm a very empathetic person and I like working with people.
 I want to become a psychiatrist because I'm passionate about mental health.
 I also feel like my personality matches with that career.
 I'm studying marketing because I've seen the effects of massive health campaigns against smoking and underage driving.
 I want to have the knowledge to participate in similar campaigns for mental health advocacy.

 What has been something you have found pleasantly surprising about your experience at NIU?

 Something that is pleasantly surprising at NIU is how collaborative students are.
 Students at NIU are striving to do well and willing to support other students in doing well, too.
 At NIU, I've never felt that students were trying to put down others to get ahead.
 If you ask anyone from a class to study with you or help you with something, you're almost guaranteed a yes.
 Students look out for each other, which is really nice.